ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 *   Only self contained dockers can be run on Polly.
 A self contained docker is one which has the code to get input files as well as upload output files back contained in the docker.

-*   Public as well as Private dockers are supported.
-In order to run Private dockers, “secret” should be passed as a key in the json file.
-If your private dockers are on Polly itself , you don't require to generate this secret.
+*   Public as well as private dockers are supported.
+In order to run private dockers, “secret” should be passed as a key in the .json file.
+If your private dockers are on Polly itself, you don't require to generate this secret.

 *   To get the secret key for the private docker, the following steps need to be followed.